-Regardless of whether you do a lot of ice fishing or are completely new to ice fishing… bluegills are seemingly designed for entertaining ice anglers.
-Abundant, relatively easy to find and great on the table, bluegills are one of the most popular species to target for many ice anglers in many states.
+Regardless of whether you do a lot of ice fishing or are completely new to it… bluegills are seemingly designed for entertaining ice anglers.
+Abundant, relatively easy to find, and great on the table, bluegills are one of the most popular species to target for many ice anglers in many states.
 If you enjoy eating a fresh meal of fish, chances are that bluegill are high on your list.
 If you hope to introduce somebody new to ice fishing… bluegills are perfect.
 As common and easy bluegill can be to find and target, the irony is that big bluegills are as difficult to find and catch as any other trophy fish.
-This is what makes bluegill so infatuating and addicting.
+This is what makes ice fishing bluegill so infatuating and addicting.
 Bluegill are a fish that can start the passion and are also a fish that experienced anglers continue to target.
 Ice anglers simply love bluegills.

 More people interested in fishing is good for fishing.
-Good for the industry and ultimately good for the resource.
+It’s good for the industry and ultimately good for the resource.
 More people fishing means more funding for conservation and access.
 More people fishing means more interest in policy and legislation that can ultimately affect everything from water quality to public use priorities.
 The beauty of the North American wildlife management model is that the water and fish are public domain managed for the public.
 The land might indeed be owned by private individuals but if you have public access to get on the water or ice, that water itself is public domain accessible by anybody who has the correct license.
 Note as well that resident fishing licenses in most states are amazingly cheap when you look at the number of days you can fish and factor what other recreation costs.
 In most states, kids can simply fish for free.
 There is also a critical mass needed for influencing the policy that ultimately affects our fishing opportunities.
 We need more anglers who care about our resources.

 Develop a passion for fishing.
-Appreciate and respect the resource so you become an ambassador of this wonderful recreation.
+Appreciate and respect the resource, so you become an ambassador of this wonderful recreation.
 Give more than you take and learn sound management practices like selective harvest.
 Don’t feel like you have to keep a limit of fish just because it is legal but keep simply what you need.
 Care enough to pick up litter that you see.

-Too accelerate the learning curve, do some research online whenever possible.
+To accelerate the learning curve, do some research online whenever possible.
 If you don’t have a lot of equipment, choose lakes that have high densities of fish and look for lakes that have relatively clear water.
 Why?
 Because clear water allows you to sight fish where you can often literally watch the fish.
 Some of the absolute best winter bluegill anglers I have ever seen cut their teeth by sight fishing.
 At early ice before there is a lot of snow on the ice, look for weeds frozen into the ice.
 Simply walk out to the edge where the weeds dissipate or disappear so that you are on the outside edge of the weed line.
 That edge is a high percentage starting point.
-Many new anglers might start out with a hand auger because of price and a hand auger can be particularly useful at early ice but electric augers in particular are so easy to use and lightweight that many more women are embracing ice fishing.
+Many new anglers might start out with a hand auger because of price, and a hand auger can be particularly useful at early ice but electric augers in particular are so easy to use and lightweight that many more women are embracing ice fishing.
 You don’t need to be a lumberjack to drill a hole with today’s equipment.

 To sight fish effectively, a shelter is useful for blocking the light so you can see down the hole.
 If you are taking a few kids along, hub shelters are affordable and very functional.
 Check out the C Series Hub Shelters from Clam Outdoors.
 They offer a lot of room and protect you from the elements.
 Being able to stare down the hole and watch fish is simply addicting.
-On many lakes, you will not only see bluegill but bass, pike, perch or crappie depending on the lake.
+On many lakes, you will not only see bluegill but also bass, pike, perch or crappie depending on the lake.
 On most lakes, fish will hang around this outside edge of a prominent weed line for a good portion of the winter.
 These spots are easy to find.

-Work the jig slowly down to fish and try to remain slightly above the fish if you can see the fish.
+Work the jig slowly down to the fish and try to remain slightly above the fish if you can see them.
 The jigging movements don’t have to be big or drastic.
 Simply quiver the jig and pause.
 Quiver and pause until the fish comes up and eats.
 Small floats can also be used which can be useful especially for kids.
 If the spring bobber drops or the float moves, set the hook.